olekgr/HP-35_Z80/README.md

 ## Why Z80?

-Z80 has few instruction usefull making BCD arithmetics:
+Z80 has few instruction useful for making BCD arithmetic:

-* RLD - rotate left decimal (useful for left shift BCD number)
+* RLD - rotate left decimal (used for shifting BCD numbers to the left)

-* RRD - rotate right decimal (useful for right shift BCD number)
+* RRD - rotate right decimal (used for shifting BCD numbers to the right)

-* DAA - decimal accumulator adjust (addition and substraction BCD numbers)
+* DAA - decimal accumulator adjust (addition and substraction of BCD numbers)